Duchy of Athens: Catalan conquest

 The Duchy was held by the family of la Roche until 1308, when it passed to Walter V of Brienne.
 Walter hired the Catalan Company, a group of mercenaries founded by Roger de Flor, to fight against the Byzantine successor state of Epirus, but when he tried to dismiss and cheat them of their pay in 1311, they slew him and the bulk of the Frankish nobility at the Battle of Halmyros and took over the Duchy.
 Walter's son Walter VI of Brienne retained only the lordship of Argos and Nauplia, where his claims to the Duchy were still recognized.

 The Acropolis of Athens in the mid-18th century.
-The discernible fortifications, eventually demolished in the mid-19th century, date back to the de la Roche and Acciaioli periods.
+The visible fortifications, eventually demolished in the mid-19th century, date back to the de la Roche and Acciaioli periods.

 In 1312, the Catalans recognized the suzerainty of King Frederick III of Sicily, who appointed his son Manfred as Duke.
 The ducal title remained in the hands of the Crown of Aragon until 1388, but actual authority was exercised by a series of vicars-general.
 In 1318/19 the Catalans conquered Siderokastron and the south of Thessaly as well, and created the Duchy of Neopatras, united to Athens.
 Part of Thessaly was conquered from the Catalans by the Serbian Empire in the 1340s.